lambdaclass/concrete/site/content/reference/DECISIONS.md

 **Prerequisite:** ProofCore extraction working, at least one proven function in Lean.

-### Derived structural equality — not yet
+### Derived structural equality — not planned

-**Status:** Deferred
-**Detail:** [../research/language/derived-equality-design](https://github.com/unbalancedparentheses/concrete2/blob/main/research/language/derived-equality-design.md)
+**Status:** Not planned as a language feature **Detail:** [../research/language/derived-equality-design](https://github.com/unbalancedparentheses/concrete2/blob/main/research/language/derived-equality-design.md)

-Auto-deriving `==` for structs with all-Copy fields.
-Deferred because it requires deciding the trait/derive mechanism more carefully.
+Concrete has no derive mechanism.
+Equality for structs is written explicitly or provided by ordinary library functions.
+External generators may produce source files, but their output is reviewed and gated like any other source.

 ### Package/dependency model — not yet